strarsis/sage10-fse/README.md

 ## Requirements

 - Gutenberg Plugin is not required, but adds extra Gutenberg-specific functionality that is missed otherwise in WordPress core.
-- A [patched `roots/acorn` package](https://github.com/roots/acorn/pull/141) is used by the theme as theme runtime dependency which loader preserves the block template paths.
+- A [patched `roots/acorn` package](https://github.com/roots/acorn/pull/141) is used by the theme as theme runtime dependency (in theme [`composer.json`](https://github.com/strarsis/sage10-fse/blob/master/composer.json#L43-L49)) which loader preserves the block template paths.

 ## Theme installation